 This syllabus and the entirety of its contents can be modified at anytime.

 In general, every effort should be made to turn in work on time.
 However, I would always rather you engage in the assigned work, and it be a bit late than not do it at all.
-Please follow in elearn regarding due dates.

 Art Analysis